erde-lang/erde-lang.github.io/src/docs/reference.md

 }
 ```

-Additionally, Erde allows for named varargs, which will place them into a table
+Additionally, Erde allows for named varargs, which will automatically place them
-for you:
+into a table:

 ```erde
 function sum(...summands) {